ethereum-optimism/optimism/specs/derivation.md

 2. The Channel Bank: parses data-inputs, buffering raw channel frames
 3. The Channel Input Reader: reads channels one at a time, decompressing and decoding the data into batches
 4. The Batch Queue: buffers and orders batches for at most a full sequencing window, and dequeues as soon as possible
-5. The Payload Attributes deriver: reads a batch and outputs payload attributes
+5. The PayloadAttributes Queue: reads a batch and outputs payload attributes
 6. The Engine Queue: buffers payload attributes, as well as full execution payloads that were received out-of-band, to consolidate or process with the external Engine.